AxiansITSecurity/Restsh/docs/Tutorials/F5AS3.rst

 - Validate all declarations in a pre-production environment before deploying to production
 - Use templates for multi-tenant deployments to ensure consistency
 - Document variable files and their purpose for operational clarity
-- Back up existing declarations before performing updates
+- Backup existing declarations before performing updates
 - Use meaningful tenant and application names for clarity and maintainability

 **Next steps**: